 The Grazing Livestock Systems (GLS) Club became a recognized student organization in October 2017.
-The GLS Club provides the framework for the academic, professional and social development of students in the Grazing Livestock Systems program.
+The GLS Club provides the framework for the academic, professional and social development of students in the Grazing Livestock Systems option.
 By joining the club and participating in its activities, student have the opportunity to develop important external and internal professional networks.
 The GLS Club also provides a forum for interaction and engagement among undergraduate students, graduate students, staff, faculty and external professionals.
-Through its activities, the GLS Club increases the presence and visibility of the Grazing Livestock Systems program on campus.
+Through its activities, the GLS Club increases the presence and visibility of the Grassland Systems program on campus.

 GLS Club Officers2019-2020 School Year